kwant-dbg/CodeJudge/docs/AZURE_DEPLOYMENT.md

-# CodeJudge: Azure Deployment Guide# CodeJudge: Azure Deployment Guide
+# CodeJudge: Azure Deployment Guide

 This guide explains how to deploy CodeJudge to Microsoft Azure using either Docker or a pre-built binary.
-It is written for third-party users and omits internal, student, or irrelevant details.This guide explains how to deploy CodeJudge to Microsoft Azure using either Docker or a pre-built binary.
-It is written for third-party users and omits internal, student, or irrelevant details.
+It is written for third-party users and omits internal or irrelevant details.